shariq1989/cookbook/content/recipe/cucumber_avo_tom_salad.md

 +++
 title = "Cucumber, Avocado, and Tomato Salad" date = "2021-05-03" description = "This salad is loaded with herbs, juicy tomatoes, crisp cucumber, and creamy avocado.
-The olive oil and lime juice make for a fresh and flavorful salad." tags = [
+The olive oil and lime juice make for a fresh and flavorful salad.
+This salad naturally suits a vegetarian, vegan, keto, and low carb diet." tags = [
     "sides",
     "vegan",